-[1] Unless clearly qualified, the lawyer's undertaking is a personal responsibility.
-A lawyer should also be guided by the provisions of rule 7.2-11 (Undertakings and Trust Conditions).
+[1] A lawyer should also be guided by the provisions of rule 7.2-11 (Undertakings and Trust Conditions).

 Agreement on Guilty Plea

 5.1-7 Before a charge is laid or at any time after a charge is laid, a lawyer for an accused or potential accused may discuss with the prosecutor the possible disposition of the case, unless the client instructs otherwise.